Vietnam.vn - Nền tảng quảng bá Việt Nam

 Sightseeing

-The command bunker of General De Castries was built by the French colonialists in the center of the Dien Bien Phu stronghold, in Muong Thanh field.
-The bunker is located about 1 km from A1 hill, and is known as "the most fortified bunker in Indochina".
-Surrounding the bunker is a defensive fence with a dense barbed wire system and four tanks.
-The structure and layout of the bunker are still preserved for visitors to see.
-The bunker is 20 m long and 8 m wide, including four rooms used for both living and working of General De Castries and his soldiers.
-Dien Bien Phu Victory Museum The Dien Bien Phu Victory Museum is located in Muong Thanh ward, welcoming visitors from May 5, 2014 after 19 months of construction.
-This is a project of great historical, cultural and artistic significance.
+The command bunker of General De Castries was a meticulously constructed structure by the French colonialists, located in the center of the Dien Bien Phu fortified complex, in the Muong Thanh plain.
+Situated about 1 km from Hill A1, it was known as "the most fortified bunker in Indochina."
+Surrounding the bunker was a defensive perimeter with a dense barbed wire fence and four tanks.
+The structure and layout of the bunker remain intact for visitors.
+The bunker is 20 meters long and 8 meters wide, comprising four rooms used as both living quarters and workspaces for General De Castries and his soldiers.
+The Dien Bien Phu Victory Museum , located in Muong Thanh ward, opened to visitors on May 5, 2014, after 19 months of construction.
+This is a project of great historical, cultural, and artistic significance.

 Outside the Dien Bien Phu Victory Museum.
 Photo: Van Dat

-Dien Bien Phu Victory Monument.
+The Dien Bien Phu Victory Monument.
 Photo: Van Dat

-A1 National Martyrs Cemetery.
+A1 National Martyrs' Cemetery.
 Photo: Van Dat

 Panoramic view of Muong Phang base.
 Photo: Dien Bien Tourism

-Dien Bien Phu campaign headquarters in Muong Phang commune.
+The Dien Bien Phu campaign headquarters in Muong Phang commune.
 Photo: Van Dat

-From the highest point, visitors can observe the entire city of Dien Bien Phu, Muong Thanh valley and French bases such as Him Lam hill, Doc Lap hill, D1 hill, C1 hill, A1 hill.
-The Victory Monument cluster at Muong Phang Park (pictured above) is also a stop not to be missed when coming here.
-In addition, in Muong Phang, there is a cherry blossom garden blooming near Tet located on an island in the middle of Pa Khoang lake.
-Visitors should calculate the time to admire the beautiful scenery here.
-Pha Din Pass Pha Din Pass is 32 km long, belongs to National Highway 6, is the gateway to Dien Bien province.
-The highest point of the pass is 1,648 m above sea level, one side is a cliff, the other side is abyss.
-This is also the starting point of the journey of pulling artillery, transporting food, weapons and ammunition by human power of the Vietnamese army and people during the Dien Bien Phu campaign.
+From the highest point, visitors can observe the entire city of Dien Bien Phu, the Muong Thanh valley, and French military strongholds such as Him Lam Hill, Doc Lap Hill, D1 Hill, C1 Hill, and A1 Hill.
+The Victory Monument complex in Muong Phang Park (pictured above) is also a must-see when visiting.
+In addition, Muong Phang also boasts a cherry blossom garden that blooms profusely around Tet (Lunar New Year) on an island in the middle of Pa Khoang Lake.
+Visitors should plan their time accordingly to admire the beauty of this place.
+Pha Din Pass , 32 km long, is part of National Highway 6 and serves as the gateway to Dien Bien province.
+The highest point of the pass is 1,648 meters above sea level, with a cliff on one side and a ravine on the other.
+This is also where the Vietnamese people and army began their journey of hauling artillery, transporting food, weapons, and ammunition by human power during the Dien Bien Phu campaign.

-Rest stop on Pha Din Pass.
+A rest stop on Pha Din Pass.
 Photo: Thieu Hoa

-Muong Lay Town
+Muong Lay town

 Eat and drink

-Grilled chicken with mac khen.
+Grilled chicken with mắc khén spice.

 Note